 The twist in the tale is the writer’s equivalent of magic.
-A sleight of hand, a puff of smoke and Kazam! we make something appear or disappear.
-Much like a mesmerizing magic trick, the art of the twist takes skill and practice to perform well, and as magicians have their tools of the trade, so too do writers.
+A sleight of hand, a puff of smoke and kazam!
+We make something appear or disappear.
+Much like a mesmerizing magic trick, the art of the twist takes skill and practice to perform well.
+As magicians have their tools of the trade, so too do writers.

 Warning!
 Contains plot spoilers!

 – by HANNAH GREEN

 It’s the place where a story takes a sudden turn.
 At this point in the plot, the rules of the game change and the stakes are raised.
 Most people enjoy a twist because it livens up the story and makes the ends less predictable.
 A twist can be happy, sad, scary, romantic, but most of all it needs to be satisfactory.

 Here are nine literary devices that writers use when creating a twist.

 When an author brings in a plot element or character into the start of a story and only refers to it at a much later stage they are making use of Checkov’s gun.
 The return of this character or plot element leads the reader to reinterpret their view of events.
 For example, in Stephen King’s novella Rita Hayworth and the Shawshank Redemption the protagonist acquires a small rock hammer in the start of the film that seems insignificant at first but we later learn that it is what he used to escape.